juantxocruz/dev-life-expectancy/README.md

-# Webpack 5 Frontend Starterkit
+# Life Expectancy calculator Webpack 5

 A lightweight foundation for your next webpack based frontend project.